ta3ag/lbd/_sources/about.txt

 :ref:`sec-globalvars`:

-Global variable, struct and array support are added in this chapter.
+Global variable, struct and array support, char and short int, are added in this chapter.
 About 300 lines of source code are added to do this.
 The Cpu0 supports PIC and static addressing mode, both of which area explained as their functionality is implemented.